FrankSzendzielarz/SorobanRPCSDK/docs/tutorials/payment-transaction.md

 // Set the network context (important for transaction signing) Network.UseTestNetwork(); // Use Network.UseMainNetwork() for mainnet
 ```

+> **Note:** The `SimpleHttpClientFactory` implementation shown here is a convenience for example code and simple console applications.
+In production applications, you should use a proper dependency injection system to provide an implementation of `IHttpClientFactory`.

 ## Setting Up the Accounts